 The Stallion Unit

 At the Stallion Unit we were able to say hello to Spill The Beans, a rather handsome fellow who was born in the Southern Hemisphere and then travelled to the UK for the Winter period, poor guy had his Summer coat on so he has to have a few thick blankets and stable heaters to protect him from the chills.
-Hearing more about how much it costs to let the Stallions have their *ahem* wicked way with the Mares left us open mouthed, it’s definitely not a hobby I will be able to partake in unless I win the lottery jackpot!
+Hearing more about how much it costs to let the Stallions have their *ahem* wicked way with the Mares left us open-mouthed; it’s not a hobby I will be able to partake in unless I win the lottery jackpot!

 Stallion Man Paddy